tedserbinski/www-jekyll/README.md

 ## Ted Serbinski
-- Entrepreneur & hacker turned early-stage VC living in Detroit
+- Entreprenuer and open source hacker turned early stage VC living in Detroit
 - [Read more about me](http://tedserbinski.com/about.html)

 ## tedserbinski.com